Casecommons/pg_search/README.md

 By default, trigram searches find records which have a similarity of at least 0.3 using pg_trgm's calculations.
 You may specify a custom threshold if you prefer.
 Higher numbers match more strictly, and thus return fewer results.
 Lower numbers match more permissively, letting in more results.
+Please note that setting a trigram threshold will force a table scan as the derived query uses the `similarity()` function instead of the `%` operator.

 ```ruby
 class Vegetable < ActiveRecord::Base